markvnr/MPI-RainbowTables-Experiment-Data/README.md

 # MPI-RainbowTables-Experiment-Data

+This repository contains experimental data supporting the study titled **"Parallelization of Rainbow Tables Generation Using Message Passing Interface: A Study on NTLM, MD5, SHA-256 and SHA-512 Cryptographic Hash Functions"**, to be published in *MDPI Electronics*.

+## Overview

-This repo contains the data for the experiments of parallel rainbow tables generation using Message Passing Interface (MPI)
+The experiments focus on evaluating the performance of parallel rainbow table generation using the Message Passing Interface (MPI) across various cryptographic hash functions.
+The primary metrics assessed include execution time, speedup, and efficiency, with variations in the number of computing nodes and table sizes.

-first_experiment_case1_10000x20000.csv contains the data of the case 1 of the first experiment which evaluates the effect of the number of nodes on execution time, speedup, and efficiency for a table of size 10000x20000.
+## Dataset Description

+The repository includes the following CSV files, each representing a specific experimental scenario:

+- **first_experiment_case1_10000x20000.csv**
-first_experiment_case1_50000x40000.csv contains the data of the case 2 of the first experiment which evaluates the effect of the number of nodes on execution time, speedup, and efficiency for a table of size 50000x40000. second_experiment.csv contains the data of the second experiment which examines the impact of the number of chains on execution time.
+  Data from the first experiment, Case 1, analyzing the impact of varying the number of nodes on execution time, speedup, and efficiency for a table size of 10,000 x 20,000.

+- **first_experiment_case2_50000x40000.csv**
+  Data from the first experiment, Case 2, focusing on a larger table size of 50,000 x 40,000, assessing similar performance metrics as in Case 1.

+- **second_experiment.csv**
+  Results from the second experiment, which examines the influence of chain count on the execution time.

+- **third_experiment.csv**
-third_experiment.csv contains the data of the third experiment which analyzes how chain length affects execution time.
+  Data from the third experiment, exploring the The influence of chain length on the execution time.

+## Citation

+If you use this data in your research or publications, please cite the forthcoming paper:

+> **[Authors' Names]**.
+"Parallelization of Rainbow Tables Generation Using Message Passing Interface: A Study on NTLM, MD5, SHA-256 and SHA-512 Cryptographic Hash Functions." *MDPI Electronics*, [Year].